Icaro-Lima/LabarcFPGASimulatorDesktop/server/README.md

 The MUTEX server allows only one connection at a time.
 The MUTEX server executes the comamnd `search_copy_TOP`, which looks for a directory in `/home/labarc01/syn` which has exactly one file in it.
-If it finds such a directory, it copies files from `/labarc/TOP` into it and then returns the directory name to the `launch` command.
+If it finds such a directory, and if the one file is a `.zip` it unzips it.
+It copies files from `/labarc/TOP` into the directory and then returns the directory name to the `launch` command.

 When a `launch` command obtains a diretory name, it performs synthesis,